trezor/trezor-suite/docs/packages/connect/methods/cardanoSignTransaction.md

 #### `ORDINARY_TRANSACTION`

 Represents an ordinary user transaction transferring funds, delegating stake or withdrawing rewards.
 The transaction will be witnessed by keys derived from paths included in the `inputs`, `certificates` and `withdrawals`.
-Additionaly, if token minting is present, transaction will also be witnessed by keys derived from paths included in `additionalWitnessRequests`.
+Additionally, if token minting is present, transaction will also be witnessed by keys derived from paths included in `additionalWitnessRequests`.

 The transaction